The fundamental theorem of cubical small cancellation theory: Cubical small cancellation theory

 \begin{lem} Let $D\to X$ be a minimal disc diagram in a non-positively curved cube complex $X$.
 Suppose $D$ is a pseudorectangle, as in Definition~\ref{rect}.
 Then $k=l$ and all squares lying between hyperplanes $\Gamma(e_i)$ (i=1,\dots, n) can be pushed upward, i.e.\ there exists a disc diagram $D'$ obtained from $D$ by a sequence of hexagon moves such that one of $\Gamma(e_1)$-components of $D'$ is rectangle with sides $e_1\cdots e_n$ and $e_n'\dots e_1'$.
 See Figure~\ref{rectanglelem}.

 \end{lem}

 \begin{proof}It is immediate that it suffices to prove this lemma for $n=2$.
 Denote by $m$ the number of squares in subdiagram lying between $\Gamma(e_1)$ and $\Gamma(e_2)$.
-We will construct a sequence of diagrams $D=D_m,\dots, D_0$ with the following properties:\begin{itemize}\item $D_i$ is obtained from $D_{i+1}$ by a single hexagon move,\item the subdiagram $K_i$ of $D_i$ lying between $\Gamma(e_1)$ and $\Gamma(e_2)$ has exactly $i$ squares. \end{itemize} By definition of $m$ the diagram $D_m$ satisfy the second property.
+We will construct a sequence of diagrams $D=D_m,\dots, D_0$ with the following properties: \begin{itemize} \item $D_i$ is obtained from $D_{i+1}$ by a single hexagon move, \item the subdiagram $K_i$ of $D_i$ lying between $\Gamma(e_1)$ and $\Gamma(e_2)$ has exactly $i$ squares. \end{itemize} By definition of $m$ the diagram $D_m$ satisfy the second property.
 Suppose we have already defined $D_m,\dots, D_{i+1}$ (where $i=0,\dots, m-1$), let us define $D_i$.
 By Theorem~\ref{cubes} the diagram $K_{i+1}$ has at least three corners and/or spurs.
 Denote by $v_{i+1}$ one, that is distinct from $e_1\cap e_2$ and $e_1'\cap e_2'$.
 If $v_{i+1}$ was a spur, there would be two squares with two consecutive common edges, which is impossible by the minimality of $D$.
+See Figure \ref{spurinK_i}.

 Thus $v_{i+1}$ is a corner.
 Denote by $C$ the square in $K_{i+1}$ containing $v_{i+1}$.
 There are two more squares in $D_{i+1}$ containing $v_{i+1}$, they are contained in the carrier of exactly one of hyperplanes $\Gamma(e_1), \Gamma(e_2)$.
 We perform a hexagon move at $v_{i+1}$.
 We set $D_i$ to be the resulting diagram and we denote by $C_i$ the square opposite to $C$.
 See Figure~\ref{pushing}.

 In $D_0$ the diagram $N\big(\Gamma(e_1)\big)\cup N\big(\Gamma(e_2)\big)$ is a rectangle, i.e.\ $K_0$ is a path graph, because otherwise there would be three spurs in $K_0$, which would contradict the minimality of $D_0$.
 Note that $C_j$ remains in all $D_t$ for $t\leq j$, in particular in $D_0$.
 Let $n_1,\dots, n_h$ be a subsequence of $1,\dots, m$ consisting of exactly those numbers for which $C_{n_j}$ was obtained by pushing a square downward, i.e. they appeared in steps where the hexagon move was applied to squares such that two of them are contained in $N(\Gamma(e_2))$.
 In other words, $C_{n_j}$ intersects $N(\Gamma(e_2))$ in $D_{n_j}$ \Big(and what follows, $C_{n_j}$ does not intersect $N\big(\Gamma(e_1)\big)$ in $D_{n_j}$ and what follows also in $D_t$ for $t<n_j$\Big).
 Now squares pushed downward, will be pushed ``back''.
 We define a sequence of disc diagrams $D_0=D_0',\dots, D_h'$ in the following way: the diagram $D_{j+1}'$ is obtained from $D_j'$ by pushing square $C_{n_j}$ upward, i.e.\ we first apply a hexagon move to $C_{n_j}$ and two uniquely determined squares in $N\big(\Gamma(e_2)\big)$ which meet $C_{n_j}$ and then we apply a second hexagon move to the square $\widehat{C}_{n_j}$ opposite to $C_{n_j}$ and two uniquely determined squares in $N\big(\Gamma(e_1)\big)$ which meet $\widehat{C}_{n_j}$.
 See Figure~\ref{pushingupward}.